mihocikc/odin_recipes/README.md

 <p>Furthermore, my current role deals with html in WordPress, so I
 learned to hard code tables and lists, so the html tags and formatting wasn't completely new to me.
 In fact, that was the easiest part.</p>
-<p>What I reall took away from this project was using VSCode
+<p>What I really took away from this project was using VSCode
 and Git in the Terminal to manage folders/files and commiting changes to the local repository, then pushing to GitHub.
 Furthermore, I learned how the files in folders like /recipes are linkable back to the